replit/abcd-amasad/README.md

 Limitations
 ---
-- An attempt was made to create a mobile device app with [PhoneGap Build](https://build.phonegap.com/apps) but the resulting app is not touch responsive enough to be enjoybale.
+- An attempt was made to create a mobile device app with [PhoneGap Build](https://build.phonegap.com/apps) but the resulting app is not touch responsive enough to be enjoyable.
 - It is likely that the configuration for the Hammer.js plugin (mouse and touch capabilities) needs to be tuned for better touch performance on small devices.

 Demo